AzureMentor/microsoft-graph-docs/concepts/best-practices-concept.md

 For some operations, such as PUT and PATCH (and in some cases POST), if your application doesn't need to make use of a response payload, you can ask the API to return minimal data.
 Note that some services already return a 204 No Content response for PUT and PATCH operations.

+> [!NOTE]
->**Note:** Request minimal representation responses using an HTTP request header where appropriate: *Prefer: return=minimal*.
+> Request minimal representation responses using an HTTP request header where appropriate: *Prefer: return=minimal*.
 Note that for creation operations, this might not be appropriate because your application may expect to get the service generated `id` for the newly created object in the response.

 ### Track changes: delta query and webhook notifications